 2. Ability to Think Critically

-In the past, education had a strong focus on the ability to retain and recite information.
+In the past, education focused on the ability to retain and recite information.
 Problem-solving was limited to math, and science classes were the only place where experiments were performed.
 Over time, learning progressed toward developing skills to prepare students to navigate the world outside of school.

 Your critical thinking skills embody your ability to think for yourself, problem-solve, analyze information, integrate various sources of knowledge, and make decisions.
 Studies have shown that writing is the most effective way to improve critical thinking skills, and when equipped with these skills, people are better prepared to problem-solve in life and be productive, engaged citizens.

-Students today face a steady cascade of information, especially from the internet, friends, and media, making it increasingly evident that they must know how to evaluate what they hear in order to determine any ideas that are false and look beyond the surface.
-Through brainstorming and discussions that occur in educational settings, students are able to enhance their abilities to think critically.
+Students today face a steady cascade of information, especially from the internet, friends, and media, making it increasingly evident that they must know how to evaluate what they hear to determine any ideas that are false and look beyond the surface.
+Through brainstorming and discussions that occur in educational settings, students can enhance their abilities to think critically.

 3. Increases a Passion for Learning

-People are born with a passion to learn, as evidenced by babies’ relentless attempts at walking and their curiosity about everything in their surroundings.
-Teachers are attempting to keep this motivation alive by teaching using a “passion-based” method while students are still at an age that the information they’re learning is decided for them.
+People are born with a passion for learning, as evidenced by babies’ relentless walking attempts and curiosity about everything in their surroundings.
+Teachers are attempting to keep this motivation alive by teaching using a “passion-based” method while students are still at an age where the information they’re learning is decided for them.